aprig/processing_arctic_data/README.md

 ## 1. Data Loading and Interpolation

-These notebooks load raw observational datasets and interpolate profiles onto a common vertical grid.
+These notebooks load raw observational datasets and interpolate profiles onto a common vertical grid and concatenate the data.

 | Notebook | Description |
 |---|---|